For this new Must Love Festivals trip, we were invited to spend Halloween on the banks of the river Foyle, in Derry, Northern Ireland.

 The whole city sees orange for a week.
 If you love the Pumpkin-fest as much as we do, the Banks of the Foyle festival is a pilgrimage, a must, as it’s simply the biggest celebration of Halloween in Europe.
 Performances, music, big parade, massive firework, lectures, … name it.
 Don’t forget the costume, you might get lonely.

-We spent 3 days, walking around the city get a 500 dollar loan, having beers with zombies, discuss history with ghosts, and sing Irish songs with witches.
+We spent 3 days, walking around the city, having beers with zombies, discuss history with ghosts, and sing Irish songs with witches.
 And sharing Fish n’ Chips with a dozen Marios and Luigis…

 We even (easily) managed to escape for a day, to have a peaceful moment by the sea, across the border…